Introduction to the Musical Theatre Program

 Our faculty consists of award-winning professional actors, directors, musicians, dancers, designers and more, with careers ranging from Broadway, off-Broadway, national tour, international tour, regional theatre, television, film, commercial, voiceover, and academia.
 You will study under professionals who have walked the very path you intend to walk, and who are eager to share their knowledge and expertise with you.

-The Musical Theatre BFA concentration culminates in an industry showcase in New York City for agents, managers, casting directors, alumni, and friends of the University.
+The Musical Theatre BFA concentration culminates in a capstone industry showcase event in New York City for agents, managers, casting directors, alumni, and friends of the University.
 This experience is not only a professional networking opportunity but a celebration of each artist’s growth.

 Alumni